M66B/FairEmail/FAQ.md

 To use Outlook with two factor authentication enabled, you need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.

-<a name="FAQ15"></a>
-**(15) Can you add ... ?**

-* More themes/black theme: the goal is to keep the app as simple as possible, so no more themes will not be added.
-* Previewing message text in notification/widget: this is not always possible because the message text is initially not downloaded for larger messages.
-* Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.

-Since FairEmail is meant to be privacy friendly, the following will not be added:

-* Show images without confirmation
-* Show original message without confirmation
-* Open links without confirmation

-Confirmation is just one tap, which is just a small price for better privacy.

 <a name="FAQ16"></a>
 **(16) Why are messages not being synchronized?**